Landscape-CV/PyTLidar/paper/paper.md

 [AdQSM](https://github.com/GuangpengFan/AdQSM) [@Fan2020] is extremely fast and simple but lacks many of the statistics and visualizations other tools have and has not been officially released by the authors.
 [aRchi](https://github.com/umr-amap/aRchi) [@aRchi] provides various functions but takes significantly longer to create a QSM than comparable packages.
 [3dForest](https://github.com/VUKOZ-OEL/3d-forest-classic) [@3DForest] has a promising GUI but was unstable during testing, crashing when loading data.
 There is also a lack of viable options within Python specifically.
 While TreeQSM is used in many applications, its reliance on MATLAB makes it less accessible for users, and its lack of makes the tool less user-friendly and its parameter tuning less efficient.
-Thus we aimed to port and improve TreeQSM
+Thus we aimed to port and improve TreeQSM.

 PyTLidar addresses these issues by providing a native Python implementation of TreeQSM’s core algorithms, wrapped in a streamlined graphical user interface that allows researchers to visualize and evaluate models.